vscode Plugin for LeetCode

 andTreeNode

 To address these issues, I have developed a solution.
-By following the steps below to configure the plugin, you can directly run LeetCode problem code locally.
-Currently, it supports Java/C++/Python/Golang/JavaScript.
+By following the steps below to configure the plugin, you can run LeetCode problem code locally.
+Currently, Java, C++, Python, Golang, and JavaScript are supported.

 Step 1: Clone the Code Template

-I have hosted the configured project template on a GitHub repository, which can be cloned locally:
+I have uploaded a configured project template to Github, which you can clone locally:

 git clone https://github.com/labuladong/lc-plugin-template.git

-# Readers in mainland China can download from Gitee:
+# For readers in mainland China, you can download from Gitee:

 git clone https://gitee.com/labuladong/lc-plugin-template.git

-If you encounter issues or have suggestions for improvements while using it, feel free to submit a PR or Issue.
+If you encounter problems while using it or have suggestions for improvement, feel free to submit a PR or Issue.

 Step 2: Configure the Code File Path

-In the VSCode settings page, search for the keyword labuladong file path
+In the VS Code settings, search for the keyword labuladong file path

 "labuladong-leetcode.filePath": {